Blood Withdrawal Course

 Successful participants are awarded a Certificate of Participation from Family Health Services Training Center at the end of the course.

-For a detailed description of this course click on brochure.
+For a detailed description of this course, check out our brochure.